TaatiTeam/gait_features_from_pose/README.md

 ```
 configs.labelling_configs.skip_if_epart_file_exists = 1; % Turn this on to avoid re-labelling walks (but turn off if re-processing with new configuration)
 ```
 After the trajectories are joined internally, it is necessary to manually select the trajectory which corresponds to the participant of interest.
 This library provides a simple command-line utility and a tool to plot the trajectories in different colours over a frame from the video.
-A sample image of this functionality is shown below (Note: a gray rectangle was used to replace a frame of the input video in this example for privacy reasons)
+A sample image of this functionality is shown below (Note: a gray rectangle was used to replace each frame of the input video in this example for privacy reasons)
 ![Trajectory](images/trajectory_label.png)